PhilippeMarcMeyer/Learning-Vuejs/README.md

 04/09/2019 : the button "Get from the cloud" preserves unsaved local tasks listing them in a new task called "Saved tasks"

 04/11/2019 : the button "Get from the cloud" preserves unsaved local tasks putting them back in the tree

+I like this project not only for the Vuejs framework but for the intensive use of recursive functions :-)

 ![screen shot](https://raw.githubusercontent.com/PhilippeMarcMeyer/Learning-Vuejs/master/screen.png)